jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Microsoft Azure/Get Resource Configuration.md

 ## Azure Private Endpoint

 ### Introduction
-The configuration of the Azure virtual network distributed router relies solely on the corresponding Azure API of the virtual network.
-The Azure API provides detailed information regarding the configuration of the virtual network, including its connectivity, security, etc.
+The configuration of the Azure private endpoint relies solely on the corresponding Azure API of the private endpoint.
+The Azure API provides detailed information regarding the configuration of this private endpoint, including its connectivity, status, etc.

 ### Content
 Below are the Azure APIs used to generate this configuration.